mdstepha/SimIMA/README.md

 # Invoking SimIMA:
 After loading a Simulink model in the Simulink window, SimIMA can be invoked by two ways:
 1. From the "Tools" menu.
 2. From the context menu i.e. mouse right click.

+Either option will present you with 3 options:
+  - SimIMA: Suggest Blocks
+    - Choosing this option invokes SimGestion for Simulink block-level suggestions for the current modeling context.
+  - SimIMA: Suggest Complete Systems
+    - Choosing this option invokes SimXample for complete Simulink (sub)system-level examples for the current modeling context.
+  - SimIMA: Configure Block Suggestions
+    - Choosing this option opens SimGestion suggestion configuration wizard.

 <br><br><br><br><br><br><br><br><br>
 ---